d15122836/HealthWebApplication/Report.md

 As more and more people are getting into technology, it has certainly increased the dependency on the digital equipments such as Mobile phones, Tablets, laptops etc..
 Now a days, people even do socializing over the internet.
 Online tutorials are made to help students learn from their home.
 Another major benefit of this digitization is that people tend to shop online and therefore today there are large number of E-commerce companies such as amazon.com who have established their businesses online.
 People like to order their products online and get it delivered at their door steps which saves their time and effort.
 Due to such a high demand, these online e-commerce companies make attractive websites and mobile applications to help the users to browse through their products and order them online conveniently.
 Therefore I have developed a web application to understand the functioning of the e-commerce application as an IT administrator.

-## Description of the functionality:
+## Description of the functionality

 I have developed a online web application for a health company as a demo to show the working of the online e-commerce application.
 Our web application is built by leveraging various existing technologies which as described in this section as below: